Rajatm544/101-linux-commands-ebook/ebook/en/content/057-the-dir-command.md

-# The `mv` command
+# The `dir` command

-The `mv` command to list the contents of a directory(_the current directory by default_). **It differs from ls command in the format of listing the contents**.
+The `dir` command lists the contents of a directory(_the current directory by default_). **It differs from ls command in the format of listing the content**.
 By default, the dir command lists the files and folders in columns, sorted vertically and special characters are represented by backslash escape sequences.

 ### Syntax: